Why Google Trends is one of the best product research & eCommerce tools

 Use case #4: Manage inventory

-Using Google Trends to guide inventory decisions can help us avoid costly mistakes.
+Using Google Trends to guide inventory decisions can help retailers avoid costly mistakes.
 Here’s a scenario:

-It’s November, and we notice candles flying off the shelves everywhere.
-Seeing this, we decide to invest heavily in stocking up on candles, anticipating strong demand.
+It’s November, and you notice candles flying off the shelves everywhere.
+Seeing this, you decide to invest heavily in stocking up on candles, anticipating strong demand.
 The problem?
 It takes two months to get the inventory, and by then, demand has dropped by 50%.

 candles-gtrends